isomerpages/nlb-learning/_singapore/Adults/Content on Customs and Culture.md

 </b><br>
 An introduction to the Singapore Eurasian Association, highlighting its formation, unique aspects of the Eurasian culture, little known medicinal properties of spices used in traditional Eurasian home remedies, and how to cook Kristang stew.
 <br><br>
 <small> Source: Community Association Series: Eurasian Association (2022, November 17).
 SG HeritageFest.
-Retrieved 2023, May 17.
+Retrieved 2023, June 15.
 </small></p>
 </div>
 </div>